-Over the last 40 years, venture-backed companies in the US produced $3 trillion in annual revenues, 21 percent of US GDP and 11 percent of private sector jobs.
+Over the last 40 years, venture-backed companies in the US produced $3 trillion in annual revenue—21 percent of US GDP, and 11 percent of private sector jobs.
 For each new high-tech employee, four to five non-tech jobs are created, creating an economic ecosystem that has a multiplier effect on the local, and even national, economy.

 Venture beyond the Bay area.
 VC insularity and consensus thinking has led to a concentration of investment in four areas: consumer tech, corporate IT, clean tech and bioscience.
 More diverse backgrounds, geography and investment strategies will help introduce more countercyclical investors and accelerate technological innovation in new areas.